Students pursuing the traditional MBA degree must meet the following requirements:

 Electives (6 credit hours).

 MBA I courses cannot be used to meet elective requirements.
 Courses at the 5500-level cannot be selected if a comparable undergraduate course has already been taken.
-Elective courses that will be offered in the evening for the traditional MBA degree are:
+Elective courses that will be offered on-line or in the evening for the traditional MBA degree are:

 - FIN 5578 - Investments

 - MGT 5510 - Entrepreneurship

 - MKTG 5521 - Services Marketing